danivideda/multisig-wallet-with-staking-capability/README.md

    1. List of wallet that are allowed to sign the transaction
    2. Minimum number of wallet required to validate transaction
    3. i.e: from 5 wallets listed, it will only requires 3 wallet to sign a transaction
-3. Send ADA to this script address as treasury
+3. Send ADA to this script address, acting as *Treasury* wallet fund
 4. To use the fund from this script address:
    1. One person would create a `Tx.raw` file that will consume `UTxO` from this script address – this is a transaction file that haven’t been signed by anyone, therefore it cannot be submitted into the blockchain
    2. The raw transaction would then be sent to each participants, and each of them will “sign” the `tx.raw` file, and it will output a `tx-person-1.witness` file